yiwen/appnexus-client/README.md

 appnexus api requires an unexpired auth to be passed into the header for each api service, this library baked the login logic into the service, the end user no longer needs to worry about it. the library also provides dto classes for both success response and error response, the end user can extend the success response ```ANOKResponse```  based on the response they are getting.
+Currenlty, it only handle two types of content-type of the response, 'applicaiton/json' and 'text/html'.
+When the content type is
+'applicaiton/json', it will try to parse the response into the class you passed in, when the response is 'text/html', it will return the string as response.

 How to use it: